tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

 Now, here is the magic part 🔮.
-Multiplying both sides by the inverse of the comparison matrix will set up the design matrix for the linear model:
+Multiplying both sides by the inverse of the comparison matrix will set up a design matrix for the linear model which follows the contract for the contrast matrices I described above:

 $$
 \mathbf{C}\boldsymbol{\mu} = \boldsymbol{\beta} \\